matthiasschaub/hoon-school/notes/lesson-1.md

 : are built of expressions (`hoon`), rather like mathematical equations.
 Hoon expressions are built along a backbone of runes, which are two-character symbols that act like keywords in other programming languages to define the syntax, or grammar, of the expression.
 All runes take a fixed number of “children”.
 Children can themselves be runes with children, and Hoon programs work by chaining through these until a value—not another rune—is arrived at.

 hoon
-: a single function which produces a value.
+: a single function which (always) produces a value.

 runes
 : a way to form expressions in Hoon (statements/keywords)